auth0-samples/auth0-acul-samples/README.md

-# Auth0 Advanced Customizations for Universal Login Template
+# Auth0 Advanced Customizations for Universal Login Samples

-This project provides a production-ready template for creating custom Auth0 Advanced Customizations for Universal Login (ACUL) screens using React, TypeScript, and Tailwind CSS.
-The template follows the same design language and user experience patterns as Auth0's Universal Login screens while integrating with the [Auth0 ACUL SDK](https://github.com/auth0/universal-login) to provide seamless authentication functionality.
+This monorepo provides production-ready templates for creating custom Auth0 Advanced Customizations for Universal Login (ACUL) screens.
+Each sample demonstrates different implementation approaches and SDK integrations while following Auth0's design language and user experience patterns.

 **What is ACUL?** Advanced Customizations for Universal Login (ACUL) is an Early Access capability that allows you to build custom, client-rendered versions of Universal Login screens, giving you control over every pixel of your authentication experience.
 ACUL uses a client/server model where you have full control over the client-side interface while leveraging the security, extensibility, and flexibility of Universal Login's hosted authentication on the server side.